conner-jpeg/homework4/README.md

 # homework4
-A question an answet game utilizing fundamental JavaScript
+A question an answer game utilizing fundamental JavaScript